 Her professors also introduced Barron to internship opportunities.
 In 2016, after her first year at COD, she landed an internship at IIT researching computational biophysics.

 “I never thought I would get an internship as soon as after my first year of college, but COD showed me otherwise,” she said.
 “During the internship, I learned how to use Visual Molecular Dynamics software, which is a modeling program for visualizing different biological structures like protein molecules and lipid bilayers.
 I also learned how to use NAMD and AMBER software to input data and run simulations of protein molecules and analyze the results.”

 In 2017, she obtained an internship at Fermilab, working with physicists in the neutrino division creating light guides.

 “I learned a lot about particle physics,” she said.
 “Particle physics is applicable in engineering medical devices like PET scans for checking for diseases.
 Eventually, I want to use my engineering knowledge to build medical equipment.”

-Barron chose College of DuPage as an affordable way to complete her general education requirements and was pleased with her experiences.
+While Barron chose College of DuPage as an affordable way to complete her general education requirements, she is more than happy with her experience.